 She has always loved animals and art, but it is when she won an art contest with IFAW when she was 8 years old, that turned love into passion and inspiration.

-Now she had a plethora of hard and perplexing questions.
+She had a plethora of hard and perplexing questions.
 Looking up with wide blue eyes hidden under the frames of her purple glasses, she begged for answers.
 She wanted to know what endangered meant, how many animals were endangered and above all else – why?
 Why were they dying, why were they hunted and what could she do to save them?
 Needless to say, that conversation did not rest with the stars that night.
 As she woke up bound and determined to save the animals, and she meant all of them.

 She has always had a natural affinity for all creatures, furry or fierce.
 She has also been gifted with an ability to capture her beloved animals with colour; be it crayon, watercolour or paint.
 So it was an instinctive choice to combine her artistic talents with her passion for animals to save them.
 She had no idea how this would actually help, but her desire overtook the uncertain outcome and she just started painting.